OPICS Public Interest Public Interest Leaders in Residence Program

 - One letter of recommendation from a person that the applicant has mentored and/or advised, and a list of two additional references.

-Applicants will be selected by a committee that includes public interest scholars, OPICS Staff, and Georgetown Law Faculty.
+Applicants will be selected by a committee that includes the Public Interest Scholars, OPICS Staff, and Georgetown Law Faculty.
 Applicants may be asked to speak briefly with a member of the Selection Committee as part of the selection process.
 Applicants will be selected based on their demonstrated commitment to public interest lawyering, their potential contributions to the Leaders in Residence program, and their capacity to advise, mentor, and collaborate.
 The program will update applicants on their status by May 2026.

 Inspired by Harvard Law School’s Wasserstein Fellows program, the Leaders in Residence program is made possible by a generous donor who wishes to remain anonymous.